 We found that for wild fish, the models with random effects for day and day/year interactions along with two marine covariates produced the best model fit to the data, and for hatchery fish, models with only day/year interactions and two environmental covariates produced the best fit (Table 4).
 The top models (ΔAIC≤4) for wild fish all assumed random effects for day and day/year interactions, with differences in model fit arising from the combinations of marine covariates (Table 4).
 A small set of covariates informed the top models for hatchery fish and there was little evidence for an underlying day effect: the only top model for hatchery fish with a day effect had a ΔAIC equal to 4.

 Comparing the best-fit models for each rearing type, our results suggested that the expected survivals and 95% credible intervals for wild and hatchery fish were 0.009 (0.002, 0.035) and 0.008 (0.006, 0.010), respectively(Table 5).
-The marine covariates that improved the fit of the survival model were different for wild and hatchery fish, but the magnitude of the environmental effects was similar for the two rearing types (Table 5, Figure 1).
+The marine covariates that improved the fit of the survival model were different for wild and hatchery fish, but the magnitude of the environmental effects was similar for the two rearing types (Table 5, Fig 1).
 Spring coastal upwelling index (cui.spr) and summer Pacific decadal oscillation (pdo.sum) provided the best fit to the wild fish data, while summer transport (transport.sum - a measure of the northward transport of water based on the Sverdrup index) and the summer north Pacific gyre oscillation index (npgo.spr) provided the best fit to the hatchery fish data.
-The percent change in marine survival as a function of the marine covariates varied between -70% to 150% for wild fish, and -70% and 200% for hatchery fish (Figure 1).
+The percent change in marine survival as a function of the marine covariates varied between -70% to 150% for wild fish, and -70% and 200% for hatchery fish (Fig 1).

+Table 5.
+Estimated models parameters.
+Estimated fixed effects for the model with lowest marginal AIC values for wild spring/summer Chinook salmon, and the models with the lowest marginal AIC for hatchery fish with and without a random day effect included (N.E. means not estimated).